JoelTanSG/GA-DSIF4-Data-Science-Immersive-Projects/Project_2/README.md

 9. [Recommendations](#Recommendations)

 ## Background
-Purpose of this project is to create regression models based on the Ames Housing Dataset.
-This model will be used to predict the price of a house on sales.
+The purpose of this project is to create regression models based on the Ames Housing Dataset.
+The best model will be then used to predict/ estimate the price of a house on sales.

 The Ames Housing Dataset is an exceptionally detailed and robust dataset with over 70 columns of different features relating to houses.

 The results of testing the model will be submitted to [Kaggle](https://www.kaggle.com/c/dsi-us-11-project-2-regression-challenge)

-The rough focus would be to create a program for a real estate agents to better estimate the selling price of a house they would like to market
+The direction or real world use would be to create a program for real estate agents to better estimate the selling price of a house they would like to market or for a home buyer to be able to get a rough estimate of the house they're considering in Ames.

 First I'll be prepping the dataset by doing feature engineering, dropping some variables and doing general cleaning.
-I'll then do some simple exploratory data analysis on the cleaned data and finally fit the data into different regression models to try and predict as close as possible the actual sale price of past tranacted properties.
+I'll then do some simple exploratory data analysis on the cleaned data and finally fit the data into different regression models to try and predict as close as possible the actual sale price of past transacted properties.
 ## Dataset
 The Ames Housing Dataset for this project is split into two.
 One would be used to train the model and the other to test how well the model does.